collective/collective.mustread/README.rst

 Database
 --------

-The database storage provides a rich API as specified in ``interfaces.ITracker``.
+The database storage provides a rich API as specified in ``collective.mustread.interfaces.ITracker``.

 Note that the API design already contains specifications for some future extensions that have not been implemented yet.